BarbyKelly/project-5/README.md

 !['Sign In' dropdown remains open](docs/readme_images/sign_in_menu_remains_open.png)

 - Links in 'How To ...?' to include lessons how to take better photos

+- Users can Sign Up and Sign In via social media links, Google account and similar

 ### About Creators